 Parameter Extract substring Use delimiters Extracts a substring delimited by a start (Begins after parameter) and an end (Ends before parameter) string.
 Both the start and end strings are user-specified.
 The Occurrence field defines the occurrence of the start and end strings.
 Example : Considering that your variable is a string comprising several comma-separated values, you can choose: the ';' character and an occurrence count of '2' for the start string the ';' character and an occurrence count of '3' for the end string.
 Then the extracted substring would be that located between the 2nd and the 3rd occurrence of the ';' character.
 Use position Extracts a substring delimited by a start (Extract from position parameter) and an end position (to position parameter).
-Find & Replace erform replacement operations on the resulting and & Replace rules.
-A Find & Replace rule is created by clicking the , which displays a dialog allowing you to specify the substring to search for, the replacement substring, and the occurrences for which to perform the replacement.
-Further operation rules are: s that can be performed on Find & Replace Click the to edit a rule.
-Click the to delete a rule.
-Click the and s to reorder the rules.
+Find & Replace erform replacement operations on the resulting d & Replace rules.
+A Find & Replace rule is to specify the sub g the , which displays a dialog allowing you string to search for, the replacement substring, sees for which to perform the replacement.
+Further operations rules are: s that can be performed on Find & Replace Click the to edit a rule.
+Click the to delete a rule. • Click the 🕈 a and 🗲 s to reorder the rules.